John Olatunde Ayeni

 John Olatunde Ayeni CON (born April 4, 1967) is a Nigerian lawyer, investor and business magnate.
 He holds board positions on companies throughout Nigeria.

 Career

-In 2011, Ayeni became chairman of Skye Bank, which was formed in 2005 when five commercial banks (including Bond Bank, founded by Ayeni in 2000) merged to create a new entity with a balance sheet in excess of ₦1 trillion.
+In 2011, Ayeni became chairman of Skye Bank now Polaris Bank Limited, which was formed in 2005 when five commercial banks (including Bond Bank, founded by Ayeni in 2000) merged to create a new entity with a balance sheet in excess of ₦1 trillion.

 In 2007, Ayeni became majority stakeholder and vice chairman of ASO Savings & Loans.
 He is also a founding partner.

 In 2013, as vice chairman of Integrated Energy Distribution and Marketing Ltd (IEDM), he led a successful bid to take control of the Ibadan and Yola Electricity Distribution Companies.
 This marked the first privatization of a national energy asset in Nigerian history.
 He is also chairman of JKK (Nigeria) Plc and Temple Resources Ltd, and sits on the boards of PPP Fluid Mechanics Limited and Hightech Procurement Limited.